-Children's personal, social and emotional development is supported well, as they are happy and settled in the nursery.
-The key person systems works well to ensure that children have secure bonds with the staff, which builds their self esteem and their confidence.
-Staff work well to support children who are finding it hard to settle into the pre-school.
+Staff support children's personal, social and emotional well, and as a result, they are happy and settled in the nursery.
+The key person system works effectively to ensure that children have secure bonds with the staff, which builds their self-esteem and their confidence.
+Staff work well to support children who are finding it hard to settle into the nursery.
 Parents and staff work together to help children settle.
 For example, staff talk to parents to help children settle through one-to-one attention and provide resources that children are interested in.
 Children enjoy snuggling up to the staff for cuddles, reassurance and support.
-This helps to promote children's sense of belonging to the pre-school, as they have a special person to turn to.
+This helps to promote children's sense of belonging to the nursery, as they have a special person to turn to.

 Staff teach children about healthy lifestyles by encouraging children learn about fruit and vegetables and through daily opportunities for exercise.
 Staff ensure that children develop an understanding of how to use knives and other implements safely.
 Staff talk to the children about safe handling and use of knives, which helps children to learn to take risks safely.
 Children enjoy eating a range of healthy fruits and vegetables at snack time.
-For example, they eat strawberries and apples.
-They use their communication and memory skills to recall when they grew strawberries in the garden and who was with them.
-Children then refer to photographs to see who else was with them.
-This helps children to develop an understanding of time, through connecting the past and present.
+For example, they eat oranges and apples.
 Overall, children are able to manage their own personal hygiene needs well.
-They need little reminding of the importance of hand washing as they understand the need to wash their hands after messy activities, such as sand play, and before they have snack.
-Children are able to turn on the taps independently, which means that they can wash their hands when required.
-However, staff do not fully support children in self-help skills.
-For example, they do not help them to identify when they need to wipe their noses and how to do it for themselves.
+They need little reminding of the importance of hand washing as they understand the need to wash their hands after messy activities, such as painting.
+However, before children eat any food, staff do not always fully support all the children in self help skills.
+For example, when children do not want to go to bathroom to wash their hands or forget to do so.

 Staff support children to learn how to keep themselves safe.
-They participate in regular fire drills that allows them to learn what to do in an event of emergency.
+They participate in regular fire drills that teach them what to do in an event of emergency.
 In addition, staff encourage children to pick up toys after they have finished using them, which helps them to learn how to care for their environment and prevent accidents.
-Staff use songs to encourage children to tidy up, which provides children with clear signals that it is time to help staff put the toys away.
+Staff use timers to encourage children to tidy up, which provides children with clear signals that it is time to help staff put the toys away.

-The pre-school cares for a number of children who display challenging behaviour.
+The nursery cares for a number of children who display challenging behaviour.
 Staff work well with the parents and external professionals to put together concise behavioural management plans to support children to learn to manage their own behaviour.
 Staff support children to learn to share resources and take turns, which helps to develop children's social skills All staff are consistent in their approach to behaviour management and deal with children's behaviour well.
 Staff praise children's work and good behaviour, which means that children are well behaved and considerate of others.

-The pre-school has close links with the nursery, which is on the same site as the pre-school.
-This supports children's move into the next stage of their learning well, as staff from the nursery are able to visit the younger children in the pre-school prior to the move.
+The nursery has close links with local schools.
+This supports children's move into the next stage of their learning well, as staff from the schools are able to visit the children in the nursery prior to the move.
 Consequently, children move smoothly into the next stage of their learning and development.